SalesLoft/SupportEngineer-offline-exercise/README.md

 - Usability.
 Having a working application is the first step, right?
 - Deployment.
 It would be cool to use the application in the cloud!
 - Documentation.
 Instructions are important and we want to see the reasons behind your development choices.
-- Data persistence.
-We work A LOT with databases and we want to make sure data stays where we want it to be.
 - Tests.
 A test written today is 10 bugs that will not pop up tomorrow!
 - Git.
 Commit soon and commit often.
 Branches make cooperative work way easier.
 - Readability.
 Code should be written for other people to work on: names, indentation, spaces.
 Everything matters.